Relevant reads: Pandemic novels & short stories

 From the plague to the 1918 influenza to now, pandemics have been unwelcome members of society.
 Touching everyone and everything, global sickness and the changes we have to make to get through makes us anxious and sends us looking for an escape.

 No wonder we turn to fiction that explores pandemics and society’s response.
-While you won’t find The Walking Dead on this list, you will find novels and short stories that explore different reactions to and the results of widespread illness.
+While you won’t find The Walking Dead on this list, you will find novels and short stories that explore the COVID-19 pandemic and its lingering health effects, and other pandemics, real and fictional.

 Pandemic novels & short stories